developmentseed/collecticons-processor/README.md

 $ collecticons bundle -h
   Usage: bundle [options] <source-folder> <destination-file>

   Compile the font outputting a zip file.
-Contains all the used icons, the fonts, stylesheet and preview.
+Contains all the used icons, stylesheet and preview.

   Options:
     -h, --help  output usage information